odys-z/odys-z.github.io/sphinx/products/portfolio/source/synode/setup.rst

     ::

-        pip show synode.pye
+        pip show synode.py3

 #.
 Start Portfolio-synode

     **Don't run this in VS Code Termnial in Linux.
 See** :ref:`the issue<trouble-vscode-linux>` & :ref:`troubleshootings<trouble-vscode-linux>`
-    **if you have to, while it's recommended to run this in VS Code in Windows.**
+    **if you have to, while it's recommended to run this in VS Code Bash terminal in Windows.**

     Run ::